audrow/fitbit-goal-setter/DIRECTION.md

 start of the study and the previous day.
 I will think more about this.
 Perhaps I can make a pull command, as well, to pull down data for all previous days, we'll see.

+## 2021-10-25

+Today, I will work on goal setting.
+It seems that the actual goal setting is simple.
+It will probably be mostly a problem of caching the data.

+### Results

+I worked on writing the goal setting.
+I made and tested get weekly goal.
+I also tested a function to get the week number.
+This is the opposite of get remaining weeks, which I think is better design.

+The next thing to do is tho test the weekly goal and then add the daily goal.
+From there, I can worry about caching.